chewitty/cheutils/README.md

 - common_utils: methods to support common programming tasks, such as labeling (e.g., `label(file_name, label='some_label')`) or tagging and date-stamping files (e.g., `datestamp(file_name, fmt='%Y-%m-%d')`).
 - propertiesutil: utility for managing properties files or project configuration, based on jproperties.
 The application configuration is expected to be available in a file named app-config.properties, which can be placed anywhere in the project root or any subfolder thereafter.
 - decorator_debug, decorator_timer, and decorator_singleton: decorators for enabling logging and method timers; as well as a singleton decorator
+- datasource_utils: utility for managing datasource configuration or properties file (ds-config.properties) and offers a set of generic datasource access methods.
 ### Usage
 You import the `cheutils` module as per usual:
 ```